Urban green spaces accessibility in singapore

 Heterogeneity in Green Space Distribution

-Spatial Network Analysis has been used to study the influence of spatial configuration on pedestrian movement in urban green spaces.
-For instance, in one-north Park and Jurong Lakeside Garden, the analysis revealed correlations between spatial connectivity and pedestrian movement patterns.
-This methodology can inform future planning and design to improve pedestrian infrastructure in urban green spaces.
+Spatial Network Analysis has been employed to study the influence of the spatial configuration of urban green spaces on pedestrian movement.
+Research on one-north Park and Jurong Lakeside Garden revealed that spatial connectivity significantly affects pedestrian movement patterns.
+This analysis helps inform the planning and design of pedestrian infrastructure in urban green spaces, ensuring that these areas are accessible and well-utilized by the public.

 Conclusion